kuel321/TestForObundle/README.md

   "Show user name and info"

   Using the Handlebars Customer Object, I used an if statement to check if there was a customer signed in and then displayed it.
-I only including the name so the header didn't look too crowded.
+I only included the name so the header didn't look too crowded.